Hari-prasaanth/Checklist/Secure Coding Practices/Secure Coding Practices.md

   - Cause error conditions
   - Have any of the above effects on downstream applications or systems

 - **HTML Entity Encode:** The process of replacing certain ASCII characters with their HTML entity equivalents.
-For example, encoding would replace the less-than character "<" with the HTML equivalent "&lt;".
+For example, encoding would replace the less-than character "<" with the HTML equivalent "& l t ;".
 HTML entities are 'inert' in most interpreters, especially browsers, which can mitigate certain client-side attacks.

 - **Impact:** A measure of the negative effect on the business that results from the occurrence of an undesired event; what would be the result of a vulnerability being exploited.